They can, but we never will - Bärbucha Kombucha!

 Can makers argue that modern society offers plenty of exposure to BPA outside of cans, and that it’s been deemed safe; that the quantity of BPA in each can is minuscule, and that even less migrates into foods and beverages.
 Nevertheless, Frederick vom Saal, a respected biologist, won’t buy canned foods or beverages, and won’t allow polycarbonate plastics in his home.
 In a 2010 interview with Elizabeth Kolbert, in the Yale University online magazine Environment 360, he said, “Right now, it is the most studied chemical in the world.
 NIH has $30 million of ongoing studies of this chemical.
 Do you think that federal officials in Europe, the United States, Canada, and Japan, would all have this as the highest priority chemical to study, if there were only a few alarmists saying it was a problem?”

 Because of BPA, everybody dances around what to call the can’s internal corrosion inhibitor.
 The FDA calls it a resinous and polymeric coating.
 At Can School, Ball employees called it an organic coating, or water-based polymer.
 The EPA calls it a chemical pollutant.
 Health researchers call it an endocrine disruptor, and a chronic toxin."

-So yes, cans can be better for the Kombucha producer's costs & the environment, but not necessarily for you as a customer.
+So yes, cans can be better for the Kombucha producer's costs and the environment, but not necessarily for you, as a customer.